How to get a divorce or end a civil partnership without the help of a lawyer - Printed guide

 Domestic violence and abuse is any controlling, coercive, or threatening behaviour, violence or abuse.
-The abuse may be psychological, physical, sexual, financial or emotional.
-If you are in this situation there are organisations that can help you, see More help and advice - divorce.
+The abuse may be psychological, physical, sexual, economic or emotional.
+If you are in this situation there are organisations that can help you, see More help and advice on how to get a divorce.

 If you are not in this position, then you will have to pay for help or do the job yourself.
 Our guide is here to help you do that.

-You can find information about family mediation here: A survival guide to using Family Mediation after a break up.
+You can find lots of usefuls information about family mediation by going to A survival guide to family Mediation.

 - Get organised!

-- Write your case number on any letters, documents or forms you send to the court.
+- If you want to do the paper-based process it is really important to write your case number on any letters, documents or forms you send to the court.
 This way they will get linked up with your case.
 The case number is how the court is able to identify all the papers in your case.
 You will find your case number on any letters or documents that you have had from the court.

 - Buy a document wallet or folder.
 Keep copies of any letters you send, emails sent and received and original letters received as well as court papers in date order in it.